nargalzius/HTMLvideo/README.md

 #### [Codepen Demo](http://codepen.io/nargalzius/pen/WvKOBv?editors=001)

-Minified version can be found in the `demo` folder
+Minified version can be found in the `demo/public_html` folder

 ==